Low-Grade Serous Ovarian Cancer: Your Complete Guide to Diagnosis, Treatment & Hope

 LGSOC is notorious for flying under the radar.
 It’s often diagnosed at later stages when it has already spread beyond the ovaries.

-The symptoms can be sneaky and mimic other common issues.
+The symptoms can be vague and mimic other common issues.
 Bloating, belly pain, feeling full quickly, and changes in peeing habits are all potential red flags.
-But here’s the thing: these symptoms can also show up in a myriad of other health conditions, from the most common gastrointestinal issues to cancer.
+But here’s the thing: these symptoms can also show up in a myriad of other health conditions, from the most common gastrointestinal issues to other cancers.
 That’s why it’s so hard to detect LGSOC with symptoms alone.
 You really have to listen to your body and advocate for yourself if something doesn’t feel right.

 Some women with LGSOC also report other symptoms, like fatigue, back pain, constipation, and pain during sex.
 These symptoms can be easy to brush off or attribute to other causes, but if they persist or get worse, it’s always best to get them checked out.